Garth Brooks Set to Impact Country Radio Seminar Again, at a Songwriters’ Showcase

 “A special announcement will also be made from Garth Brooks during his round,” CRS said in teasing his appearance at the showcase, which will take place on Feb.
 20, the second night of the conference.

 Brooks’ interest in taking part in “Acoustic Alley” this year may involve a sentimental factor.
-It’s the first time the showcase named for the host of “Bob Kingsley’s Country Top 40” has been held since his death in October at age 80.
+It’s the first time the showcase named for the host of “Bob Kingsley’s Country Top 40” has been held since the National Radio Hall of Fame member’s death in October at age 80.
 “I have no doubt Bob will be with us in spirit, enjoying the music that he loved,” said his wife, Nan Kingsley.

 Other major names in country have already announced appearances at the conference.
 Kelsea Ballerini will headline an opening night showcase sponsored by Amazon.
 UMG Nashville’s annual showcase at the Ryman the following afternoon will include Carrie Underwood, Sam Hunt, Luke Bryan, Keith Urban, Little Big Town and Jon Pardi.
 Kenny Chesney will do a concert set at a Warner Music-sponsored luncheon, in addition to receiving the CRS 2020 Artist Humanitarian Award.
 Big Machine’s luncheon will include performances by Florida Georgia Line and the label group’s newly signed Lady Antebellum.